nicolecomputer/puzzle-vault/.github/instructions/Project instructions.instructions.md

 - Always use the cache buster query parameter when linking to CSS files in HTML templates
 - All commands should be run through make
 - DO NOT automatically reset the database or delete data unless explicitly asked
+- This project uses UV and python must be used through it

 ## Testing